alphagov/paas-tech-docs/source/documentation/deploying_services/use_a_custom_domain.md

 1. Create one CNAME record for each subdomain using the DNS information.
 This directs traffic to your service.

+    You should not create CNAME records until your cdn-route service instance has been created.
+Run `cf services SERVICE_INSTANCE` to check the status of your service instance.
+If the service has been created, the service status will say `Create succeeded`.

     In the example, you would create 2 `CNAME` records in your DNS server for `www.example.com` and `www.example.net`.
 Each `CNAME` record would point the associated subdomain to `d3nrs0916m1mk2.cloudfront.net`.

     <style>